From 19 October 2019 until 27 October 2019 a number of my chawans are shown at the 2019 International Chawan Expo in Kaohsiung, Taiwan

 Workshop on 17 and 18 augustus 2019

-During my trip to Japan last October 2018, I met two Master potters in their own studio and home towns.
-Ken Matzusaki from Mashiko and Mr. Kyoshitsu Sasaki in Kyoto.
+During my trip to Japan last October 2018, I met a Master potter in his studio named Kyoshitsu Sasaki.
+His family lives near Kyoto, in the traditional city called Kameoka.

 Mr. Kyoshitsu Sasaki and I kept in contact and he is willing to come to The Netherlands and give a workshop here, showing for the first time in Europe the technique of Kurinuki.

 Kurinuki means emptying the inner-side of a pot.
 It is a very old Japanese traditional way of working with clay.

-You start of with a block of clay which you will work on with tools to empty the pot of clay and by therefore the Chawan will become thinner and lighter.
+You start off with a block of clay that you will work on with tools to empty the pot progressively, slowly making the Chawan (tea bowl) thinner and lighter.

 This approach is also seen as a Zen meditation kind of working process, as it means emptying your mind from any thought as you empty the teabowl.

 About Mr. Kyoshitsu Sasaki

 Mr. Sasaki is the fourth generation of a family of potters to practice the Kurinuki and Raku firing of Chawans.
 His family has been given the name “ShouRaku” by the Japanese authorities, the inclusion of the character “Raku” implying that the family’s work is recognized as very important for the traditions and evolutions of Japanese arts.
 To this day, only seven families have received the name “Raku” in Japan.